Brandon Beachy: Los Angeles Dodgers

 On January 6, 2016, the Dodgers re-signed Beachy to a one-year, $1.5 million, major league contract.
 However, on January 27 he was outrighted to the minors.
 Beachy was invited to major league spring training and emerged as an early favorite to win the fifth starter job to start the season.
 However, he struggled with his command in spring training action and was sidelined with elbow tendinitis that put him on the minor league disabled list to start the season.
 After initially thinking it was a minor issue, the tendinitis recurred when he tried to pitch again. and he left the Dodgers spring training complex to return home.
+He became a free agent following the season on October 13.

 New Britain Bees

 On August 14, 2018, after several years out of baseball, Beachy signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.
+In 12 games (2 starts) 12.2 innings he went 0–1 with a 3.55 ERA and 12 strikeouts.

 San Francisco Giants

 On February 2, 2019, Beachy signed a minor league contract with the San Francisco Giants.
 He was released on July 26, 2019.